 The Organization of doctoral engineering students (ODIS) was the precursor to DION in the time prior to the establishment of NTNU, when it was still the Norwegian Institute of Technology.
 Professor Signe Kjelstrup writes of ODIS in the book Teknologi for samfunnet – NTH i en brytningstid 1985-1995:

 With the establishment of the Organization of doctoral engineering students, Odis, formally in 1986, doctoral candidates took and received an important responsibility for their own work.
 Odis contributed to the good management of personnel matters.
 A main issue for Odis was that some candidates had difficult working conditions.
 In this context the time with the supervisor was important.
 In the guide for supervisors Cecilie Berg, head of Odis 1990 wrote: “A surprising majority of doctoral engineering students have a common problem, namely that they are not paid enough time and attention from the supervisor”.
 Odis went wholeheartedly into the supervisor seminars and succeeded in providing attention to the issue for the benefit of all parties.

-DION was founded 29 February 1996, with support from the rector of the NTNU Karsten Jakobsen.
+DION was founded 29.
+February 1996, with support from the rector of NTNU Karsten Jakobsen.
 This was just after the formation of the NTNU, so DION is an early child of the new organization of the university community in Trondheim.
 One of the most ardent initiators, Jens Haugan, was chosen to leader at the first annual meeting.
 He also served as head of the group DION-HF.
-He worked actively to include Odis / DION-Odis of technology communities, which was still active, and start similar organizations in the other faculties (MatNat DION, DION MedFak, DION SVT).
+He worked actively to include ODIS from the technology communities, which was still active, and start similar organizations in the other faculties (MatNat DION, DION MedFak, DION SVT).
 Haugan drove this initiative for three years before his retirement.

 Leaders in DION